 A Transfer Credit Evaluation Request Form must be completed to have a transcript evaluated for transfer credit.
 An official transcript from each post-secondary school is required for an evaluation.
 It may be necessary to provide the Registrar with course descriptions.
 It is the responsibility of the student to obtain any additional information requested by the Registrar.
 Transferability of general core courses is not typically affected by date of completion.
-Health sciences and computer sciences and related courses greater than five years old are not transferable and are subject to review due to the nature of the subject matter.
+Health sciences and computer sciences and related courses greater than five years old may not be transferable and are subject to review due to the nature of the subject matter.
+See catalog for additional information.
 Transferability of occupational courses is determined by the program coordinators as relevant to the subject area.
-Once the transcript is evaluated. a letter is mailed to the student.
+Once the transcript is evaluated, a letter is mailed to the student.
 The credits are posted to the student's academic record using a grade of TR which is not calculated into the grade point average.